Skip to main content

 Exfin Blog on Current Issues impacting Australian Expats

-Australian Real Estate Prices - Momentum Continues to Slow - November 1, 2024
+Australian Real Estate Prices - Slowing Momentum - December 3, 2024

-CoreLogic’s national Home Value Index (HVI) rose a modest 0.3% in October - representing the 21st consecutive month of price growth across the country - but there are clear signs of a market losing momentum; Darwin, Melbourne, Canberra, and Sydney recorded price declines over the month.
+CoreLogic’s national Home Value Index (HVI) rose a very modest 0.1% in November - representing the 22nd consecutive month of price growth across the country - but the market is losing/has lost momentum, particularly in the major markets of Sydney and Melbourne.

-Monthly gains were led by a 1.4% increase in Perth, followed by 1.1% in Adelaide and 0.7% in Brisbane - but all these mid-sized capitals markets with the exception of Perth are showing signs of slowing momentum in the face of affordability limits - although all these capitals are seeing stock levels below historical levels, unlike Sydney and Melbourne.
+Monthly gains were led by a 1.1% increase in Perth, followed by 0.8% in Adelaide and 0.6% in Brisbane - but all these mid-sized capitals markets are also showing signs of slowing momentum in the face of affordability limits.
+Although all these capitals are seeing stock levels below historical levels, unlike Sydney and Melbourne, the number of listings has increased markedly, led by Perth (+33%) and Adelaide (+25%).

 The median dwelling value in Melbourne has now been overtaken by Adelaide and Perth, making Melbourne’s median the third lowest among the capital city markets - see the chart below.
 But note that Melbourne's median value is impacted by its relatively large number of units as a proportion of dwellings - around one third of homes are units compared to 16% in Adelaide and Perth.